cargo2nix/cargo2nix/README.md

 linking them together.
 This is achieved by passing custom linker flags to the `cargo` invocations and the underlying `rustc` and `rustdoc` invocations.

-The overlay is built on top of the work by James Kay.
-In addition, this overlay also takes cross-compilation into account and build the crates onto the correct host platform configurations with the correct platform-dependent feature flags specified in the Cargo manifests and build-time dependencies.
+In addition, this overlay takes cross-compilation into account and build the crates onto the correct host platform configurations with the correct platform-dependent feature flags specified in the Cargo manifests and build-time dependencies.

 ## Credits